countable-web/open-source-corporation/VISION.md

 # Vision Statement

 Codify the many-faceted problem of web technology delivery, so it can be abstracted away and simplified to allow everyone to better focus on their customers.
+This should be done in a way that caters to the situation of a business implementing the technology.

 ## Back story